What Is Plantar Fasciitis?

 What Risk Factors Are Associated With Plantar Fasciitis?

-- Flimsy footwear: wearing shoes with soft soles that don’t adequately absorb shock while you walk
+- Flimsy, unsupportive footwear: Wearing flat shoes with soft soles that don’t adequately absorb shock or support your arches while you walk puts extra stress on the plantar fascia.

 - Faulty foot mechanics

-- Long hours on foot: working a job that requires you to be on your feet for a prolonged period of time, i.e. teachers, nurses, restaurant servers and factory workers (see Who We Treat)
+- Occupations that require you to be on your feet for a prolonged period of time, i.e. teachers, nurses, restaurant servers and factory workers. (see Who We Treat).

 - Increased body mass index